DwarfLord99/3D-RPG-Demo/README.md

 # 3D-RPG-Demo
-This is a beginner 3D personal project
+This is a beginner 3D personal project.
+My goal is to make my own 3D rpg game.

+Let's do this!

 # GOALS
 * Basic movement for 3D game